kizu/kizu.ru/src/posts/2023-03-15-anchor-positioning-experiments/index.en.md

 In short, anchor positioning _augments_ absolute[^and-fixed] positioning by allowing us to use the positions and dimensions of elements other than the element’s usual positioning context.

 [^and-fixed]: And `fixed` — but, for now, not explicitly.
 The spec only mentions this in a few examples, but does not elaborate how it should work.
+I did open [an issue](https://github.com/w3c/csswg-drafts/issues/8583) to clarify this.
 When I would later mention “absolute” — consider that it _could_ as well work with “fixed”. <!-- span="3" -->

 In our current CSS, absolute-positioned blocks are usually positioned _relative_ to their closest positioned ancestor or the initial containing block, so if we say something like `left: 1em` or `width: 100%`, it is that ancestor that the browser would use.